kkirvinnng/book-directory/readme.md

 npm run db:create
 npm run migrate

-# Important: the following commands must be executed one at a time because csv files are not read in parallel.parallel
+# Important: the following commands must be executed one at a time because csv files are not read in parallel

 npm run seed -- --seed 20220919020000-users.js --seeders-path lib/shared/infraestructure/persistence/sequelize/seeds